maubuz/2W6-Notes/docs/wk13/events.md

 Note that:

 - The name of the "event argument" can be anything.
 Common names are "event" or "e".
-- When assigning an event handler HTML attributes, the event object must be included in attribute description.
+- When assigning an event handler as HTML attributes, the event object must be included in attribute description and it must be named "event".